octokit/routes/README.md

 ## Downloads

-- The de-referenced OpenAPI documents are [uploaded as attachements to each release](https://github.com/octokit/routes/releases)
+- The de-referenced OpenAPI documents are [uploaded as attachments to each release](https://github.com/octokit/routes/releases)

 Or install from package managers